Analytical Methods in Geoscience EARTH5013

 Short Description

 The course provides students with advanced skills in analytical methods used in geoscience, focusing on environmental and geological applications.
-The course includes a theoretical background on the principles of the scientific method, a critical analyses of the recent literature on the use of quantitative methods in Earth Sciences, a practical introduction to analytical equipment and its uses in geoscience, data manipulation, and appropriate scientific and ethical working practice.
+The course includes a theoretical background on the principles of the scientific method, a practical introduction to analytical equipment and its uses in geoscience, data manipulation, and appropriate scientific and ethical working practice.

 Timetable

-Two workshops, and a week of lectures and practical classes in the School's analytical facilities.
+Two three-hour workshops, and equivalent of a week of full-day lectures and practical classes in analytical facilities within Geographical and Earth Science and/or the Scottish Universities Environmental Research Centre, as appropriate.

 Requirements of Entry